Young couple smiles as they sit by their sofa looking at a computer screen

 Can you apply for more than one credit card at once?

 When you apply for a credit card, the card issuer conducts a hard inquiry into your credit report, which may have a temporary negative impact.
 Applying for multiple credit cards in a short period of time may hurt your credit score and make you appear risky to lenders.
-Some credit card issuers may also have rules on how soon you can apply for a similar credit card and the number of accounts you can have with the same issuer.
+Some credit card issuers may also have rules on how soon after account opening you can apply for a similar credit card and the number of accounts you can have with the same issuer.

 How applying for a new card affects your credit